Contact Us

 2. Don’t shop fast fashion

-You likely know that it’s better to buy clothing that you’ll get a lot of use out of and can wear over and over again, versus buying what is called “fast fashion” that’s designed only to last a season or two (if you’re lucky).
+You likely know that it’s better to buy sustainable clothing that you’ll get a lot of use out of and can wear over and over again, versus buying what is called “fast fashion” that’s designed only to last a season or two (if you’re lucky).
 But do you know why?
-Well, not only will you get more use of the clothing for your money, but by avoiding buying fast fashion, you help the environment as well.
+Well, not only will you get more use of sustainable clothing for your money, but by avoiding buying fast fashion, you help the environment as well.

 According to Business Insider, the fashion industry emits more carbon than international flights and maritime shipping…combined.
 While fast fashion might make shopping for clothes more affordable, Business Insider notes that it comes at an environmental cost.
 In just 14 years’ time, from 2000 to 2014, people bought 60% more clothes, but only kept them half as long.
 More alarmingly, they found that the equivalent of one garbage truck full of clothes is burned or dumped in a landfill every second.
 Consider, too, all the natural resources used to manufacture, package, market and transport fast fashion.